Calvin: If everyone looked at the stars each night, I bet they’d live a lot differently.

 If you want more book suggestions, some that are relevant to slaying diet culture, and some that are not, head over to the resources page.

-Thought-Provoking Podcasts Unrelated to Dieting and Exercise:
+Thought-Provoking Podcasts Unrelated to Diets and Exercise:

 Armchair Expert – Still my fave podcast of all time.
 I love Dax and Monica, and I have learned something from each and every guest they have had on the show.
 They have one branch of the show, Experts on Expert, that only consists of, you guessed it, experts.
 I love both branches of the show, but Experts on Expert is where things get really thought-provoking.
 This show is silly, yet serious, and it has lead me to some of my favorite books.
+Unfortunately, they have recently released a series involving a weight loss/weight gain challenge.
+I am incredibly disappointed about this, but the rest of the episodes are still fantastic.

 - David Sinclair on aging (ep.
 226) – this dude has done some groundbreaking research that has shown we may be able to turn back the clock to slow or eliminate diseases that we deem natural with aging.